Index of European Titles, Styles, Honours and Formal Appellations HIS HOLINESS His Holiness is the official style or manner of address

 KNIGHT (Ang.-Sax.

 Cniht; Fr.
 Chevalier; Ger.
 Ritter; Ir.
 Curadh, Ridire; Ital.
-Cavaliere;
+Cavaliere; Lat.
+Equites; Port.
+Cavaleiro; Sp.
+Caballero) A knight

-just someone who owes military service to a feudal lord, and
+is, technically, just someone who owes military service to a feudal lord, and is wealthy enough to own a horse.
+Most of the

-on "Horseman" or "Rider"; the Anglo-Saxon term has the sense of "Youth", "Aide-de-Camp", or "Military Retainer" (almost exactly the same status as later came to be described by the term "Squire").
+"Aide-de-Camp", or "Military Retainer" (almost exactly the same status as later came to be described by

-LANDGRAVE (Ger.
 Landgraf) A title found in Germany, referring to a Count who has jurisdiction over primarily rural regions.
-Cf. Altgrave, Burgrave Margrave, Rhinegrave, Wildgrave.
+Cf. Altgrave,

 LEADER (Ger.
 Führer; Ital.
 Duce; Lat.
 Dictator; Sp.
-Caudillo) Not noble
+Caudillo) Not noble titles at all,

-titles at all, these terms nevertheless are important references to political rulers.
-They
+these terms nevertheless are important references to political rulers.
+They each have the sense of Overall

-each have the sense of Overall Commander, Ruler (especially: Military Ruler), "Boss".
+Commander, Ruler (especially: Military Ruler), "Boss".

 LEATH-RI (Irish) Literally "Half-King", the particular style